Enjoy the Ride

 Walking is the most common and used form of transportation.
 It is also one of the easiest and least expense forms of exercise.
 However, in a car-centric world, developing a strategy to ensure you stay safe and visible is important.
 Further, expanding the pedestrian environment – sidewalk, crosswalks, pedestrian islands, etc. – has become a focus and desire for all of the localities within the RIDE Solutions region.

+Walking Routes: Would like to walk to the store, transit, shopping, or school?
 Get your neighborhood’s Walkscore to learn how walkable your neighborhood is.
 The Walkscore tool will rate the overall walkability of your home address, including access to things like grocery stores, restaurants, shopping, and so forth.